jcsargis00/Amazon_Vine_Analysis/README.md

 #
 ![percent](https://github.com/jcsargis00/Amazon_Vine_Analysis/blob/main/images/paid.PNG)
 #
-A new dataframe that retrieved a review that was not part of the Vine program (unpaid) was stored in paid_df.
+A new dataframe that retrieved a review that was not part of the Vine program (unpaid) was stored in non_paid_df.
 #
 ![percent](https://github.com/jcsargis00/Amazon_Vine_Analysis/blob/main/images/nonpaid.PNG)
 #